Mochevere/InsertGroupNameRepository/README.md

  - Determines how many bills/coins can actually be given.

- - Updates the inventory in real time
+ - Updates the inventory in real time.

 It then displays:

- - Total change
+ - Total change.

- - Breakdown of each bill/coin used
+ - Breakdown of each bill/coin used.

- - Warning if exact change is impossible
+ - Warning if exact change is impossible.

- - Final inventory and total cash value
+ - Final inventory and total cash value.